openconfig/featureprofiles/feature/experimental/interface/interface_loopback_aggregate/otg_tests/interface_loopback_aggregate/README.md

 ### TestCase-1:

-*   Configure DUT port-1 to ATE port-1.
+*   Configure DUT port-1 to OTG port-1.
-*   Admin down ATE port-1.
+*   Admin down OTG port-1.
 *   Verify DUT port-1 is down.
 *   On DUT, set LAG interface “loopback mode” to “FACILITY” on AE interface.
 *   Add port-1 as part of Static LAG (lacp mode static(on)).